-- Title investigation

-- Land surveys and plans
+- Title investigation - Land surveys and plans

 - Appraisals

 - Structural assessments

 - Recording fees

 - Property Registry Certifications

 - Preparation and filing of legal documentation

 - Serving summons and notifications

 - Presentation of documents in the Property Registry and other governmental agencies

 - Filing and handling cases in court

-At this time, title services will not be provided for applicant properties located in the floodplain, floodway, or landslide risk area unless it is necessary for the applicant to receive benefits from other Programs within the PRDOH CDBG-DR Housing Portfolio.
-The outcomes of the Whole Community Resilience Planning Program, as adopted into community recovery plans at a later date, will inform the next phases of title clearance assistance for homeowners in those areas.
+Title services may be provided for applicant properties located in the floodplain, floodway, or landslide risk area for the applicant to receive benefits from other Programs within the PRDOH CDBG-DR Housing Portfolio or other state and federal disaster recovery assistance.

-The title clearance assistance provided under this program is a quantifiable increase in the level of service provided by Puerto Rico during the 12 months prior to submission of the Action Plan and is directly impacted by Hurricanes Irma and María.
+The title clearance assistance provided under this program is a quantifiable increase in the level of service provided by Puerto Rico during the twelve (12) months prior to submission of the Action Plan and is directly impacted by Hurricanes Irma and María.

-SOCIAL INTEREST HOUSING PROGRAM PROGRAM TOTAL ADMINISTERING ENTITY NATIONAL OBJECTIVE \$50,000,000 \$37,500,000 PRDOH LMI 100% LMI GOAL MAX AWARD START- END DATE ELIGIBLE AREA \$2,500,000 161 DURATION OF GRANT PUERTO RICO
+SOCIAL INTEREST HOUSING PROGRAM

+PROGRAM TOTAL ADMINISTERING ENTITY NATIONAL OBJECTIVE

+\$50,000,000 PRDOH LMI

+100% LMI GOAL

+MAX AWARD START- END DATE ELIGIBLE AREA

+\$2,500,000 DURATION OF GRANT PUERTO RICO